UnlikelyAI/tau2-bench/data/tau2/domains/financial-advice/policy.md

 ### Monthly Saver
 MUST ONLY Recommend if and only if:
-- Customer doesn't meet the requriments for all other products
+- Customer only has a low risk tolerance

 ### Share Dealing Account
 MUST ONLY Recommend if and only if: